itai-markovetzky/hit-web-server/README.md

 #### Checkout step
 _____
-Inside this step we're automatically pulling the repo if there was any commit / push / merge to main branch. also we're taking the tag it was pushed with for the future steps and also printing it out.
+Inside this step, we're automatically pulling the repo if there is any commit/push / merge to the main branch. also, we're taking the tag it was pushed with for the future steps and also printing it out.

 #### Building image
 _____